Persistence of Heterodimensional Cycles: Local stabilization of heterodimensional cycles in the saddle case

-Indeed, when $\mu$ varies from one end of $\Delta_j$ to the other, the heteroclinic orbit $\Gamma^{0,new}$ splits.
-Therefore, we can apply Remark \ref{rem:inclusionlem} to the heterodimensional cycle $\Gamma^{new}=L_1\cup L_2\cup \Gamma^{0,new} \cup \Gamma^1$ at $\mu=\mu_j$ (that is, system $f$ in Remark \ref{rem:inclusionlem} is our system $f_{\mu_j}$; the coefficient $\hat\mu$ in Remark \ref{rem:inclusionlem} measures the distance between $\bar W^u_1$ with $W^{s}_{loc}(O_2)$ when $\Gamma^{0,new}$ splits; note that Remark \ref{rem:inclusionlem} is applicable because $\Gamma^{new}$ is non-degenerate, see Remark \ref{remgen6}).
+Indeed, when $\mu$ varies from one end of $\Delta_j$ to the other, the heteroclinic orbit $\Gamma_j^{0,new}$ splits.
+Therefore, we can apply Proposition \ref{prop:inclusionlem} to the heterodimensional cycle $\Gamma_j^{new}=L_1\cup L_2\cup \Gamma^{0,new} \cup \Gamma^1$ at $\mu=\mu_j$ (that is, system $f$ in Proposition \ref{prop:inclusionlem} is our system $f_{\mu_j}$; the coefficient $\hat\mu$ in Proposition \ref{prop:inclusionlem} measures the distance between $\bar W^u_1$ with $W^{s}_{loc}(O_2)$ when $\Gamma_j^{0,new}$ splits; note that Proposition \ref{prop:inclusionlem} is applicable because $\Gamma_j^{new}$ is non-degenerate, see Remark \ref{remgen6}).
 As a result, we find that there are intervals of $\mu$ values inside $\Delta_j$ which correspond to a robust connection between the blender and $O_1$, as well as intervals which correspond to a robust connection between the blender and $O_2$ (the connections can be transverse, or persistent heterodimensional).
 In any case, we have found intervals of $\mu$ values for which the blender is connected to both saddles $O_1$ and $O_2$; see Figure \ref{fig:tied}.
 This completes the proof of Theorem \ref{thm:tied}.